top of page

 Independent Director

 Chloe (she/they) is a passionate inclusion advocate and PhD student based in Boorloo (Perth).
 Chloe's research explores the portrayal of queer and disabled stories in children's animated television, emphasising the importance of diverse representation in media.
-Chloe holds a Bachelor of Arts (Honours) in Humanities, where their project on disability representation in Australian documentary television earned them First Class Honours and a place on the Vice Chancellor’s List for academic excellence.
+She also works in the not-for-profit sector and academia.
 In 2022, Chloe was recognised in the Out for Australia 30 Under 30 Awards, which honors young queer individuals who have demonstrated success in their careers and made tangible contributions to the LGBTQIA+ community.
-Alongside her PhD studies, Chloe currently works in inclusion & diversity in the private sector, where they develop and implement initiatives to improve accessibility and disability confidence in the workplace.

 Jackie Leach Scully.jpg